Committees & Caucuses

 • promoting U.S. foreign policy initiatives in Africa and other countries that are consistent with the fundamental right of human dignity.

 The CBC is engaged at the highest levels of Congress with members who serve in House leadership.
-Representative James E. Clyburn (D-SC) serves as the Majority Whip in the House of Representatives, Representative Hakeem Jeffries (D-NY) serves as Chairman of the House Democratic Caucus and Representative Barbara Lee (D-CA) serves as co-chair of the House Democratic Steering and Policy Committee.
-In addition, five CBC members serve as chairs on full House committees, and 28 CBC members serve as chairs on House subcommittees.
+Representative Hakeem Jeffries (D-NY) serves as Leader of the House Democratic Caucus, Representative James E. Clyburn (D-SC) serves as Assistant Democratic Leader, and Representative Barbara Lee (D-CA) serves as co-chair of the House Democratic Steering and Policy Committee.
+In addition, five CBC members serve as chairs on full House committees, and 25 CBC members serve as chairs on House subcommittees.

 New Democrat Coalition, Health Care Task Force Co-Chair